 Given that your strategy will never ‘finish’ – it’s important to celebrate the successes along the way.
 The first time you achieve a KPI or even focus areas - enjoy it!

 Don't do so privately, but rather share that success with the entire organization.
 Whether it’s a simple email of thanks or a full-blown party, the fact that you’re so notably celebrating the success of a strategic goal is not only great for morale, but it also sends a strong message that the execution of the plan really really matters.

 A Strategy Evaluation Example

 So often organizations shy away from the process of evaluating their strategy because they're scared of uncovering the depth of their 'failure'.
 But strategy is hard - and you're not meant to ever deliver against it 100%.
-Business strategy is not that different to life.
+Business strategy is not that different from life.
 It's not so much about success or failure - rather it's about continual improvement and self-awareness.
-That's why strategy evaluation is so important to your continual growth as an organization.
+That's why strategy evaluation is so important to your continued growth as an organization.
 Don't hesitate a moment longer - if you had a strategy at some point in the past, now is the time to dust it off and start evaluating what (and how) you did.
 It might not be pretty - but I promise it'll be a whole lot easier next time around.